There are now 2 possible online modes for units:

 Students are able to (1) develop an advanced understanding of the principles of epidemiologic measurement and research methods for the conceptualisation and construction of measures of healthcare utilisation and outcomes based on complex, multi-sourced linked data sets; (2) apply skills in the analysis of linked institutional, pharmaceutical and primary care healthcare data; (3) identify sources of error in epidemiologic measurement, the difference between confounding and effect modification, and advanced research methods, including regression models used in risk adjustment in health services research; (4) perform advanced statistical analyses on dynamic and longitudinal health data, including time series analysis, actuarial survival analysis, Poisson and Cox regression; (5) perform the manipulation of multiple large linked data files; (6) write computing syntax to prepare complex linked data files for analysis,; (7) classify exposure and outcome variables for the purposes of linked data analysis

-- Indicative assessments in this unit are as follows: (1) a reflective learning journal from laboratory sessions and (2) a take-home assignment exercise.
+Indicative assessments in this unit are as follows: (1) reflective learning journal from laboratory sessions; (2) take-home assignment exercise; and (3) online quiz.
 Further information is available in the unit outline.